ludwig-ai/ludwig-docs/docs/configuration/features/text_features.md

 confidence_penalty: 0, robust_lambda: 0}`): is a dictionary containing a loss `type`.
 The only available loss `type` for text features is `softmax_cross_entropy`.
 For more details on losses and their options, see also [Category Output Features and Decoders](../category_features#category-output-features-and-decoders).

+Decoder type and decoder parameters can also be defined once and applied to all text output features using the [Type-Global Decoder](../defaults.md#type-global-decoder) section.
+Loss and loss related parameters can also be defined once in the same way.

 ### Tagger Decoder